ConnectedLib/connectedlib10/modules/youth-development/section-1-5.md

 Bronfenbrenner’s model is a series of nested contexts:

 - The **microsystem** is the innermost system; it contains people and settings that directly involve a young person, such as their home, family, peer group, work, or school.
-- The **mesosystem** is an interaction or connection between two or more entities in the microsystem — for instance, parents visiting school, or friends visiting the young person’s home.
+- A **mesosystem** is an interaction or connection between two or more entities in the microsystem — for instance, parents visiting school, or friends visiting the young person’s home.
 - The **exosystem** contains settings that do not directly involve the young person, but that may still affect their life.
 For instance, a child may never visit their parent’s workplace, but events that occur there may affect the child indirectly.
 - The **macrosystem** involves patterns and characteristics of a culture, like a community or society’s norms and values that shape and affect the youth experience.
 - The **chronosystem** represents the passage of time, focusing on changes in the youth’s environment.
 Changes in family structure, socioeconomic status, and residency can greatly impact developmental outcomes.